we design, build and analyze end-to-end mhealth

 Research Professor of Dermatology

-Assistant Professor of Electrical and Computer Engineering, Assistant Professor of Computer Science, Northwestern University, Director of Ka MoaMoa Lab
+Associate Professor of Interactive Computing and Computer Science, College of Computing, Georgia Institute of Technology, Director of Ka MoaMoa Lab

 Professor of Medical Social Sciences, Northwestern University, Social Psychologist